Awards provided by GSA:

-1) The GSA has funding available to support its members in planning academic or social events.
-To be considered for financial assistance, an event must contribute to the advancement of the GSA’s mandate.
-For more information about GSA's mandate, see our "About" page.
+- The GSA has funding available to support its members in planning academic or social events.
+To be considered for financial assistance, an event must contribute to the advancement of the GSA's mandate.

-2) Applications must be received at least two weeks before the date of the event, and may be submitted online to email@example.com (or firstname.lastname@example.org) or to the GSA office (Markin Hall 2041).
+- Applications must be received at least two weeks before the date of the event, and may be submitted through email to email@example.com, or firstname.lastname@example.org.
+Applications may also be dropped off at the office.

-4) Any one group may apply for this funding a maximum of one time per GSA Council term (defined as: May to April the following year).
+- Any one group may apply for this funding a maximum of one time per GSA Council term (defined as May to April the following year)

-5) GSA funding cannot be used to cover any expenses associated with alcohol.
+- GSA funding cannot be used to cover any expenses associated with alcohol

-6) Depending upon the nature of the event, attendees may be required to sign waivers of responsibility before funding is provided.
+- Depending upon the nature of the event, attendees may be required to sign waivers of responsibility before funding is provided

-7) The maximum amount that will be awarded for any event is the lesser of $500 or 50% of the budgeted cost of the event.
-One (1) award of up to $500 can be given out during a GSA Council term.
+- The maximum amount that will be warded for any event is the lesser of $500 or 50% of the budgeted cost of the event.
+One award of up to $500 can be given out during a GSA Council term.

 Emergency Bursary Fund